8fold/content-8fold.handbook/content.md

 8fold, llc \(8fold from here on\) is a limited liability corporation registered in the State of Tennessee, USA and governed by the laws of that state.

-While legally a limited liability, for profit corporation, 8fold operates more like a self-organizing, self-managing voluntary not-for-profit coalition.
+While legally a limited liability, for profit company, 8fold operates more like a self-organizing, self-managing voluntary not-for-profit coalition.

 It provides a comfortable place to help individuals stretch into the discomfort of owning, operating, and right-sizing a business.
 The hope from being a coalition is that your passions make up for the dispassions of others and vice versa.